 Everything we do produces data.
 Indeed, in terms of growth, data mining and data analysis are two of the fastest-growing industries of the 21st Century.
 Companies like Google and Facebook have increased their value exponentially by translating user behavior into comprehensible datasets, capable of predicting user attitudes and actions.

-Architecture has also seen massive strides in the use of data analysis to improve environments, people flow, and the way buildings are designed – putting function on equal standing with form.
+Architecture has also seen massive strides in the use of data analytics services and solutions to improve environments, people flow, and the way buildings are designed – putting function on equal standing with form.
 Data harvesting companies like TruQC are becoming increasingly important in understanding how clients use their buildings.

 This data is changing how buildings are designed and constructed and is having massive long-term implications on the way the industry will operate in the future.
 Architects are increasingly coming to rely on data to shape their designs.